Breathing is one of the easiest ways to improve your running performance. This article shows you how to breathe while running.

 Breathing pattern

-Breathing while running is a complex process, and it is important to understand the best way to breathe when you are running.
+Breathing while running is a complex process, and it is essential to understand the best way to breathe when you are running.
 When running, you should try to inhale through your nose and exhale through your mouth.
 This will help you to maintain a steady rhythm and prevent hyperventilation.

-When you run, your body needs more oxygen than when you are at rest, so it makes sense that your breathing rate will increase.
-However, if you take in too much air too quickly and hold it in your lungs for too long, this can cause hyperventilation.
-When this happens, carbon dioxide levels in the blood fall too low (hypocapnia) and oxygen levels rise above normal levels (hyperoxia).
+When you run, your body needs more oxygen than at rest, so it makes sense that your breathing rate will increase.
+However, taking in too much air too quickly and holding it in your lungs for too long can cause hyperventilation.
+When this happens, carbon dioxide levels in the blood fall too low (hypocapnia), and oxygen levels rise above normal levels (hyperoxia).
 Hyperventilation can also occur if you breathe too shallowly; this takes in less air per breath than normal but still uses up all of the available oxygen in your lungs.
-The best way to avoid hyperventilation is to breathe deeply but slowly through your nose while running.
+Breathing deeply but slowly through your nose while running is the best way to avoid hyperventilation.

 How you breathe is based on what feels the most comfortable for yourself.